TingtingZhao81/ChloroDBPFinder/README.md

    write.csv(peaks, paste0(mzmldir,"/",strsplit(mzMLfile[1], split = lcmspattern)[[1]][1], "_",nrow(peaks), "_peaks_with_MS2.csv"),row.names = FALSE )
   }
     ```
-  - SN: signal to noise ratio, user can decrease this value to improve sensitivity
+  - SN: signal to noise ratio, user can decrease this value to improve sensitivity.
+Default: 20
-  - noise: intensity threshold, peaks with intensity lower than this threshold will be removed
+  - noise: intensity threshold, peaks with intensity lower than this threshold will be removed, default: 2000
-  - rt_min: retention time in seconds, peaks with rt lower than this threshold will be removed
+  - rt_min: retention time in seconds, peaks with rt lower than this threshold will be removed, default: 300
-  - rt_max: retention time in seconds, peaks with rt higher than this threshold will be removed
+  - rt_max: retention time in seconds, peaks with rt higher than this threshold will be removed, default: 3000

 * determine chlorinated compounds
   ````